-DHEC, Ending the Epidemics SC and other key partners invite the public to participate in Ending the Epidemics SC World AIDS Day 2021 events online or in-person on Wednesday, Dec.
-1. An all-day Facebook and Instagram event will feature video greetings and information from individuals, clinics and agencies around the state, and the annual Charleston-area World AIDS Day Community Candlelight Vigil will be livestreamed beginning at 6:30 p.m.
-An in-person event will take place in Columbia, with COVID-19 protocols in place, outside the South Carolina State House from 12 p.m. -3 p.m. on Dec.
-1 and will include free HIV testing, demonstrations of home-test kits, informational displays, holiday crafting, trivia and game tables, swag, and prizes.
-Visitors can participate in a photo competition using the hashtag #EtESCWAD2021, with the person receiving the most “likes” winning the grand prize: a pair of AirPod Pros.
+“While I breathe, I hope” - On World AIDS Day 2022, celebrate the heroes across South Carolina, who are rewriting the story of HIV, STDs, Viral Hepatitis and Substance Use Disorders.
+They…you…we are changing despair and fear into hope and transforming stigma into knowledge and faith in a future, where everyone’s life is valued.
+DHEC, DAODAS, Ending the Epidemics SC and other key partners invite the public to participate in the youth-led Ending the Epidemics SC World AIDS Day 2022 events online or in-person on Thursday, Dec.
+1. An all-day Facebook, Instagram and TikTok event will feature video greetings and information from individuals, clinics and agencies around the state, and the annual Charleston-area World AIDS Day Community Candlelight Observance will be livestreamed beginning at 6:00 p.m.
+An in-person event will take place in Columbia outside the South Carolina State House from 11a.m. - 2p.m. on Dec.
+1 and will include a press conference at 11 a.m., free HIV testing, demonstrations of home-test kits, informational displays, a Rewriting the Story story-sharing section, a data walk, SC State House Trails activities, a service of healing at Trinity Episcopal Cathedral, swag, games and prizes.

 For more information about World AIDS Day events and local HIV testing sites, call DHEC's S.C.
 STD/HIV Hotline at 1-800-322-AIDS.